 9.060 Vacancies; election of officers.
 A president, vice president, secretary and treasurer shall be elected by the governors each year immediately following the annual election of governors and before the newly elected governors have qualified.
 The president and vice president shall be elected from among the board members.
 All officers shall continue in office until their successors are elected and qualify.
 Vacancies in the board of governors, or in any of the offices, shall be filled by the board by appointment for the remainder of the term.
 The secretary, the treasurer and such other assistants as the board may require, may be selected from within or without the membership of the board, and shall be paid such compensation as the board shall determine.
-All officers shall take office immediately upon their election. ·
+All officers shall take office immediately upon their election.

-9.070 Duties of officers; bonds of secretary and treasurer; deposit and disbursement of fees.
+9.070 Duties of officers: bonds of secretary and treasurer; deposit and disbursement of fees.
 The president shall preside at all meetings of the state bar and of the board of governors, and in his absence or inability to act the vice president shall preside.
 Other duties of the president and vice president and the duties of the secretary and treasurer shall be such as the board of governors may prescribe.
 The secretary and the treasurer shall each give bond, with some qualified surety company as surety, in such amount as the board shall fix, conditioned for the faithful accounting for all money received by them in their official capacities.
 All fees shall be paid into the treasury of the state bar, and when so paid shall become part of its funds and shall be disbursed only on order of the board of governors.

-9.080 Function of board; duties generally; quorum.
-The state bar shall be governed by the board of governors, except as provided in ORS 9.130.
+9.080 Function of board; duties generally; quorum; status of employes of Oregon State Bar.
+(1) The state bar shall be governed by the board of governors, except as provided in ORS 9.130.
 The board is charged with the executive functions of the state bar and shall at all times direct its power to the advancement of the science of jurisprudence and the improvement of the administration of justice.
+It shall have the authority to adopt, alter, amend and repeal bylaws and to adopt new bylaws containing provisions for the regulation and management of the affairs of the state bar not inconsistent with law.
 It shall promote and encourage voluntary county or other local bar associations.
 The board may appoint such committees, officers and employes it deems necessary or proper and fix and pay their compensation and necessary expenses.
 At any meeting of the board two-thirds of the total number of members then in office shall constitute a quorum.